DerGuru/The-Resonant/Chapters/03-Part3-08-Supposedly_Dormant.md

 The call connected after three rings.
 Reeves' voice, alert despite the hour.
 "Mr. Fischer.
 What's wrong?"

 "We've encountered a threat.
 Major threat.
-Resonance Pattern Zero is active in the containment chamber we observed.
+An older harmonic entity is active in the containment chamber we observed.
 It's broadcasting at massive power levels.
-RAE identified it definitively."
+RAE identified it as pre-her architecture—dangerous, uncontained."

 A pause.
 Then: "We know.
 Where are you now?"

 "Border Mill-4.
 We were walking home past the industrial district when the spike hit."

 "Good.
 Stay there.
 Don't come closer.
 I'm contacting Director Malvek now.
-Expect a call within the hour for emergency debrief."
+Expect a car within the hour for emergency debrief."

 The line went dead.